Some of our services are closed or have different hours over Easter, from Friday 7 April to Monday 10 April.

 Food intolerance

-Common items that cause an intolerance include:
+Common items that can cause intolerance include:

 • lactose in cow’s milk

-• flavour enhancers, such as monosodium glutamate (MSG)
+• flavour enhancers like monosodium glutamate (MSG)

 • food additives